 - Regular Reflection occurs when the angle at which light initially hits a surface is equal to the angle at which light bounces off the same surface. - It occurs only when the rays fall on a highly smooth surface, such as a mirror. - Irregular Reflection occurs when the rays fall on an irregular surface and are scattered in different directions.

-Regular Reflection Rays Reflected rays
+Irregular Reflection Regular Reflection Reflected Rays rays Reflected Rays rays